Emotional moment Israeli hostages reunited with families after 737 days in captivity

 He has been described by his family as a “patriot” and received a certificate of merit from the commander of Brigade 7.
 Outside of service, the 22-year-old is said to love Maccabi Haifa FC, playing video games, and listening to music.

-During his kidnapping, he was reportedly lynched while unconscious, and several testimonies have said he was “starved and severely tortured” in captivity, according to the Missing Families Forum Headquarters.
+During his kidnapping, he was reportedly lynched while unconscious, and several testimonies have said he was “starved and severely tortured” in captivity, according to the Forum.

 Omri Miran

-Also returned to Israel on Monday morning is Omri Miran.
-Mr Miran, 48, grew up in the Galilee but later moved to the Nahal Oz kibbutz in the south of the country.
+Omri Miran, 48, grew up in the Galilee but later moved to the Nahal Oz kibbutz in the south of the country.

-A passionate sportsman, Mr Miran played football and basketball in his kibbutz teams and is a fan of Maccabi Tel Aviv and loves to travel the world, according to his loved ones.
+A passionate sportsman, Mr Miran played football and basketball in his kibbutz teams.

-Described as an “active, involved and dedicated father”, his family said his “greatest love is time with his two daughters, Roni and Alma, who was just six months old when he was kidnapped.
+Described as an “active, involved and dedicated father”, his family said his “greatest love” is time with his two daughters, Roni and Alma, who were just two years and six months old respectively when he was kidnapped.

 Yosef-Chaim Ohana